The colon-specific proteome

 Figure 1.
 The distribution of all genes across the five categories based on transcript abundance in colon as well as in all other tissues.

 Table 1.
-The genes with elevated expression in colon
+Number of genes in the subdivided categories of elevated expression in colon.

 ||At least five-fold higher mRNA levels in a particular tissue as compared to all other tissues